US employers ratchet up the pressure on the unvaccinated

 Hospitals and nursing home chains, for instance, are increasingly requiring the vaccine.
 So far, such mandates have survived legal challenges.
 More than 150 employees at a Houston hospital system who refused to get the COVID-19 shot were fired or resigned after a judge dismissed an employee lawsuit over the requirement.

-Atria Senior Living, which operates more than 200 senior living communities across the country, was among the first to mandate vaccines for it staff in January.
+Atria Senior Living, which operates more than 200 senior living communities across the country, was among the first to mandate vaccines for its staff in January.

 “Our residents deserve to live in a vaccinated environment.
 Our staff deserves to work in a vaccinated environment,” Moore said.